Formyl peptide receptor 2: Function

 Many oligopeptides with an N-Formylmethionine N-terminal residue—such as the prototypical tripeptide N-Formylmethionine-leucyl-phenylalanine (FMLP)—are products of bacterial protein synthesis.
 These formylated peptides stimulate granulocytes to migrate directionally (see chemotaxis), and to engage in phagocytosis and bacterial killing, thereby contributing to host defense by directing the innate immune response during acute inflammation.

 Early studies indicated that these peptides act through a receptor-mediated mechanism.
 To investigate this, researchers used the human leukocyte cell line HL-60, which consists of promyelocytes that do not respond to FMLP.
 Upon differentiation into granulocytes, which do respond, the cells were used to partially purify and clone a gene.
 When this gene was transfected into FMLP-unresponsive cells, it conferred responsiveness to FMLP and other N-formyl oligopeptides.

 This receptor was initially named the formyl peptide receptor (FPR).
 Subsequently, two additional genes were cloned, encoding receptor-like proteins with high sequence similarity to FPR.
 These three receptors were initially named inconsistently but are now designated formyl peptide receptor 1 (FPR1), formyl peptide receptor 2 (FPR2; this gene), and formyl peptide receptor 3 (FPR3).
 FPR2 and FPR3 are grouped with FPR1 based on sequence homology, not ligand specificity.

 Indeed, FPR2 exhibits markedly different ligand preferences and biological functions compared to FPR1, while FPR3 does not bind FMLP or most other N-formyl peptides that activate FPR1 or FPR2.
 A major function of FPR2 is to bind certain specialized pro-resolving mediators (SPMs)—including lipoxin (Lx)A4, AT-LxA4 (arachidonic acid metabolites), and resolvin D1 (RvD1), RvD2, and AT-RvD1 (derived from docosahexaenoic acid)—and to mediate their inflammation-resolving effects.
 In addition, FPR2 also responds to a wide range of peptides and proteins that may promote inflammation or regulate unrelated processes.
 The physiological role of FPR3 remains unclear.

 Knockout studies

 The large number of mouse compared to human FPR receptors makes it difficult to extrapolate human FPR functions based on genetic (e.g. gene knockout or forced overexpression) or other experimental manipulations of the FPR receptors in mice.
-In any event, combined disruption of the Fpr2 and Fpr3 genes causes mice to mount enhanced acute inflammatory responses as evidenced in three models, intestine inflammation caused by mesenteric artery ischemia-reperfusion, paw swelling caused by carrageenan injection, and arthritis caused by the intraperatoneal injection of arthritis-inducing serum.
+In any event, combined disruption of the Fpr2 and Fpr3 genes causes mice to mount enhanced acute inflammatory responses as evidenced in three models, intestine inflammation caused by mesenteric artery ischemia-reperfusion, paw swelling caused by carrageenan injection, and arthritis caused by the intraperitoneal injection of arthritis-inducing serum.
 Since Fpr2 gene knockout mice exhibit a faulty innate immune response to intravenous listeria monocytogenes injection, these results suggest that the human FPR2 receptor and mouse Fpr3 receptor have equivalent functions in dampening at least certain inflammatory response.